Main Street of America - Route 66

 Souvenir Shop

-In the small town of Kingman we left Interstate 40 to follow Route 66.
-A gigantic long freight train accompanied us parallel to the road for the first few miles.
-Five diesel locomotives pulled around 50 wagons, each of which was loaded with six shipping containers.
-The train took a little over two minutes to pass our photo location.
-In America everything is just a little bigger and longer.
+In the small town of Kingman, we left Interstate 40 to follow Route 66.
+For the first few miles, a gigantic freight train accompanied us, parallel to the road.
+Five diesel locomotives pulled approximately 50 railcars, each loaded with six shipping containers.
+The train took just over two minutes to pass our photo location.
+In America, everything is simply a little bigger and longer.

 Route 66: Seligman

-The well-preserved stretch of historic Route 66 travels approximately 90 miles through the Havasupai Indian Reservation before rejoining Interstate 40 in Seligman.
-Seligman offered us a mixture of kitsch, history and lots of photo opportunities.
+The still well-preserved stretch of historic Route 66 runs for about 90 miles through the Havasupai Indian reservation until it meets Interstate 40 again in Seligman.
+Seligman offered us a mix of kitsch, history, and plenty of photo opportunities.

-But since we hadn't had lunch yet, we stopped at the Roadkill Café first.
-The blinking signs promised the best burger along Route 66 - but that's what many people claim.
-For example, just across the street was Lilos Café, where according to the billboard, 4 out of 5 visitors found the best burger here.
-What particularly struck us about the atmosphere in the Roadkill Café were the signed $1 bills on the walls and ceiling.
-The burger was mediocre though.
+Since we hadn't had lunch yet, we first stopped at the Roadkill Café.
+The flashing signs promised the best burger along Route 66—but then, many people claim that.
+Right across the street, for example, was Lilo's Café, where, according to the billboard, 4 out of 5 visitors found the best burger there.
+What particularly struck us about the ambiance at the Roadkill Café were the signed $1 bills on the walls and ceiling.
+The burger, however, was rather mediocre.

-We continued along the main road where we passed many collapsed cabins, motels or rusting cars.
-A highlight was a souvenir shop on the right side, in front of which an old Chevrolet was parked and dolls in bizarre clothes stood on the canopy of the shop window.
+We continued along the main road, passing many dilapidated shacks, motels, and rusting cars.
+A highlight was a souvenir shop on the right, in front of which an old Chevrolet was parked and on the awning were mannequins dressed in bizarre clothes.

 Are you still looking for a suitable hotel in Seligman?

-We left Seligman and followed Internate 40 east to Wiliams, our actual destination for the day.
+We left Seligman and followed Interstate 40 east to our final destination for the day, Williams.

 Christian